Former Chief Justice of India

 During his term at the Supreme Court, he was a part of benches that pronounced 720 judgments.
 Of these, he authored 256 judgments.

 CJI Venkataramiah primarily heard cases on service law, criminal law and constitutional law.

 In Indian Express Newspapers v Union of India (1984), the petitioners challenged the import duty placed on newspapers under the Customs Tariff Act, 1975.
-They argued that the increase in newspaper costs led to a drop in circulation and had a negative effect on the freedom of speech and expression.
-A three-judge Bench led by CJI Venkataramiah ruled that any taxation of the newspaper industry must be within reasonable limits so as to not encroach upon freedom of speech and expression.
-The Bench then directed the Government to review its taxation policy with regards to newspapers.
+They argued that the increase in newspaper costs led to a drop in circulation and harmed the freedom of speech and expression.
+A 3-judge Bench led by CJI Venkataramiah ruled that any taxation of the newspaper industry must be within reasonable limits to not encroach upon freedom of speech and expression.
+The Bench then directed the Government to review its taxation policy concerning newspapers.

 In M.C.
 Mehta v Union of India (1987), a Bench led by CJI Venkataramiah ordered tanneries in Kanpur to shut down.
 This judgment is one of the first to expand the right to a clean environment under the Constitution.
 The judgment held that the tanneries were discharging toxic effluents into the river Ganga and cannot be permitted to continue without a primary treatment plant.
 The Bench mandated that the tanneries must immediately establish treatment plants to minimise the adverse effects caused by the effluents.